pablogarciaamolina/TFG/develop_guide.md

 - Extended dataset?
 Avoided bacause it needs futher processing before applying PCA

-- Check if new data pipeline works (analysis not testes)
+- Check if new data pipeline works (analysis not tested)

 ## MODELS

+- Check ML models
+- Check if Label encoding can be added to the data processing.
+Maybe utils?

 ## PIPELINE ??
 Contains code to integrate data and models, and others ?